Voices among embers

 Syllable Studios Youth Lab

-Teens remix public-domain poetry into spoken-word performances that travel from classrooms to podcasts.
+Teens remix public-domain poetry into spoken-word performances layered with ambient harbour sounds and digital projections.

 Curator's spotlight

-Each quarter we showcase a resonance pairing—a digitized text with a contemporary response.
+Each quarter we unveil a resonance pairing—a digitized treasure and a contemporary response forged by artists-in-residence stationed along the seawall.

-A 1532 herbal manuscript accompanied by a modern audio essay on ancestral healing practices.
+A 1532 herbal illuminated with alchemical marginalia, reimagined through an audio essay on ancestral healing rites.

-A bilingual bundle of immigrant letters paired with a choral reading by descendants.
+A bilingual bundle of immigrant letters paired with a choral performance by descendants now sailing the same routes.

 Connect

-Partner with us on preservation or translation initiatives.
+• Partner on preservation or translation initiatives with our restoration guild.

-Propose an oral history interview or community workshop.
+• Propose an oral history vigil or community workshop in your port city.

-Invite us to speak at your library, classroom, or cultural center.
+• Invite us to create an immersive exhibition within your library or cultural center.